-Plastic pollution is one of the biggest environmental issues affecting the planet today, with an estimated 12 million tonnes of plastic reaching our oceans each year – sadly, this figure is only set to rise due to the recent surge of single-use plastic face masks and gloves during the global coronavirus pandemic.
-There are myriad ways you can do your bit to help save our oceans, from organising beach clean ups to donating to charities, but a good place to start is by making sure you are wearing sustainable swimwear – anything else is adding to the problem.
+Plastic pollution is one of the biggest environmental issues affecting the planet today, with an estimated 8 million tonnes of plastic reaching our oceans each year.
+There are myriad ways you can do your bit to help save our oceans, and a brilliant way to start is by changing up your buying habits.
+Here is our guide to the most covetable sustainable swimwear brands to know.

 Synthetic oil-based fibres, such as nylon or Lycra, have long been the basic components of bikinis and one-piece swimsuits – not only does their production need a large amount of water and energy, they also don’t biodegrade.
 The result is that they end up adding to the amount of virgin plastic on the planet and contributing to the accumulation of microplastics clogging up our shorelines, poisoning marine life and infecting the food chain.